History of measurement systems in India: Early history

-Post Maha Janapadas period—High Middle Ages (400 BCE-1200 CE)
+Post Mahajanapadas period—High Middle Ages (400 BCE-1200 CE)

 Steelyard balances—found in India since the 4th century BCE—have been excavated from the archaeological sites of Gandhara and Amravati.
 Evidence of a complex system of weights and measures existing in use for multiple purposes under the central control of the Maurya administration (322-185 BCE) is found in the Arthashastra.
 Archaeologist Frank Raymond Allchin outlines the details of the measurement systems of the Maurya state:

 The Arthashastra offers a wealth of evidence for the wide varieties of standardised weights and measures of the time.
 Officers were appointed to control their use and standardisation.
 The measurements include those of length, divided into several series, rising from those below the standard aṅgula, defined as the 'middle joint of the middle finger of a man of average size'; to those above, including the span and the cubit, and ending with the rod (danda) or bow (dhanus) of around 180 cm; and above this measurement of longer distance, the goruta or krosa and the yojana.
 Various special measurements are mentioned, for instance for digging moats, making roads or city walls.
 Measurements of capacity were set on different standards, for revenue, trade, payments, or palace purposes: these were applicable for both liquids and solids.
 Weights, too, were in several series: for precious substances there were three, for gold, silver, and diamonds; another series was for weights and general purposes.
 Weights should be made of iron or of stone from the Mekhala hills.
 Considerable attention is given to the types of weighing machines employed: one is a balance (tula) with two pans, for which ten different sizes are recommended for weighing different quantities; and another a sort of steelyard, in two sizes.
 A steelyard is used as a symbol on the negama coins from Taxila, suggesting their clear mercantile connotation.
 Equal attention is given to the measurement of time, based on the device named the nalika, being the time taken for one adhaka of water to flow out of a pot through a hole of the same diameter as that of a wire 4 angulas long, made from 4 masas of gold.

 Depiction of equal arm balances is found in the art of Ajanta cave (No. 17) in the Maharashtra state.
 Beams of steelyard balances have been unearthed from the 8th century CE archaeological sites at Sirpur and Arang.
 The research conducted by Abū Rayḥān Muḥammad ibn Aḥmad al-Bīrūn, an Islamic scholar who undertook one of the first studies of India's traditions in his Tahriq-e-Hind, also reflect on the regular usage of the steelyard in India.